semmypurewal/BeginningJavaScript/03-types/readme.md

     typeof addThree
     //=> "function"

-We can also use `typeof` to see the types of the results of our `addThree` function.
+Neat!
+We can use `typeof` to see the types of the results of our `addThree` function.

     typeof addThree(5, 2, 10);